Residence | Living in Bern

 What are the costs of the studies in Climate Sciences?

 The tuition and semester fees of the Univ.
-Bern are very low compared to international standards: Barely CHF 800 per semester.
+Bern are very low compared to international standards: only 750 CHF per semester.

 Living costs in Bern are about 1600 CHF per month (room rentals 400 – 700 CHF, food costs approximately 500 CHF).